Harry84/DevOps-Core-Practical-Project/README.md

 # Trello Board

 I used a trello board during this project for planning and prioritisation of tasks.
-Each week was treated as a separate sprint with it's own backlog.
+Each week was treated as a separate sprint with its own backlog.

 [Trello Board](https://trello.com/b/ufgHK3VC/pilot-tiers)